rmessett15/React-Portfolio/README.md

 - Continued display and UI development
 - Hamburger menu implemented on the navbar
 - Potential to add additional pages for showcasing photos, travel blog, and book list
+- Add backend and middleware so users can contact me (Express/MySQL, or GraphQL/MongoDB)
+- Add addition of useEffect
 - Including unit testing

 ## Contribution Guidelines